Skip to Main Content

 Collections is a feature that allows you to save a set of citations for future use.
 You can create a collection by either saving an entire set of search results, or specific citations.

-- to save an entire set of search results, simply click "Send to" then "Collections"
+To save an entire set of search results, simply click "Send to" then "Collections"

-- to save specific citations, first save those citations into a Clipboard.
+To save specific citations, first save those citations into a Clipboard.
 To save items to the Clipboard, check off the box in front of the citations you with to save, then click "Send to" then "Clipboard."

 To access your Collection, click on your profile link in the upper right area of your screen, then click "Dashboard."